natural/java2python/doc/features.md

 Java `throw` statements are translated to equivalent Python `throw` statements.

 ##### break
 Java `break` statements are translated to equivalent Python `break` statements.
 However, a Java `break` statement with an identifier (e.g., `break FOO`) is not supported.
-If the compiler detects such a statement, a waring will be printed and the translated source will not contain the original label.
+If the compiler detects such a statement, a warning will be printed and the translated source will not contain the original label.

 ###### continue
 Java `continue` statements are translated to equivalent Python `continue` statements.
 However, a Java `continue` statement with an identifier (e.g., `continue FOO`) is not supported.
-If the compiler detects such a statement, a waring will be printed and the translated source will not contain the original label.
+If the compiler detects such a statement, a warning will be printed and the translated source will not contain the original label.